Sheepmeat and goatmeat quotas (EU and UK)

-Australian exporters can export specific quantities of eligible products to the EU at a zero tariff rate through these quotas.
+Australian exporters can export specific quantities of eligible products to the EU and UK at a zero-tariff rate through these quotas.

 Sheepmeat and goatmeat quotas

 As a result of the UK leaving the EU (aka Brexit), the previously available access volume of 19,186 tonnes of sheepmeat and goatmeat has been split between the EU and the UK.
 The current split of access volumes is:

 - 3,838 tonnes for consignments to the EU